mroam/learnOpenGL/README.md

 Done
 ----------
+* (√) Gave different colors to the multiple triangles in our working(!) sample "learnopengl-for-cmake".

 * (√) Figured out how to tell xcode to put the files into the build destination:
 ( -Make sure we're in standard editor and leftmost column ("navigator") is visible.
 -In navigator, click outermost upper project name ("learn").